cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

      - Number — is used when an attribute is entered as a number.
   1. Set values for the attribute:
      - Multiple values (for attributes represented as Select, Radio or Checkbox) are separated by pressing `Enter`.
      The entered value is displayed as a separate element which can be removed by pressing `Backspace` or clicking the close button (x).
      - If an attribute is represented as Text, its default value is a string.
-     - If Number is chosen as the way attribute is shown as, value is required to contain 3 numbers, separated by semicolons: minimum value, maximum value and icrement.
+     - If Number is chosen as the way attribute is shown as, value should contain 3 numbers, separated by semicolons: minimum value, maximum value and increment.
   1. Checkbox `Mutable` determines if an attribute would be changeable frame to frame.